stockblog/jupyterhub_k8s_mcs_slurm_intel/README.md

 # JupyterHub on Kubernetes

-### We will install and test JupyterHub in k8s as a service from Mail.ru Cloud Solutions
+### We will install and test JupyterHub in k8s as a service from VK Cloud Solutions

 #### Tested with Kubernetes 1.20.4, Ubuntu 20.04, Helm chart for JupyterHub 1.1.3, JupyterHub 1.4.2